Identifying roles in an IP network with temporal and structural density: Identifying roles

 \subsection{Neighborhoods and clustering coefficient}

-We focused above on pairs of nodes.
+We focused above on links only.
 In order to gain insight on more subtle structures, we study here the \ddensity\ of nodes and their neighbors, and introduce a generalization of the classical notion of clustering coefficient.

 Let us first denote by $N(v)$ the neighborhood of any node $v$, \ie\ the set nodes to which it is linked.
 Then the substream $L(\{v\}\times N(v))$ is the stream of all the links between $v$ and its neighbors, while the substream $L(N(v))$ is the stream of links involving two neighbors of $v$.
-The \ddensity\ of these two substreams contains important information about $v$: $\dd(L(\{v\}\times N(v))$ indicates up to what extent the interactions between $v$ and its neighbors occurs at least once every $\Delta$ seconds; $\dd(L(N(v))$ indicates up to what extent all possible pairs of neighbors of $v$ interact at least once every $\Delta$ seconds.
+The \ddensity\ of these two substreams contains important information about $v$: $\dd(L(\{v\}\times N(v))$ indicates up to what extent the interactions between $v$ and its neighbors occurs at least every $\Delta$ time; $\dd(L(N(v))$ indicates up to what extent all possible pairs of neighbors of $v$ interact at least every $\Delta$ time.

 Notice that $\dd(L(\{v\}\times N(v))$ captures the \ddensity\ of $v$'s interactions.
 We therefore call it the \ddensity\ of $v$, and we denote it by $\dd(v)$.
 Likewise, $\dd(L(N(v))$ is the \ddensity\ of the stream induced by the neighbors of $v$, just like the classical clustering coefficient of a node in a graph is the density of the subgraph induced by its neighbors \cite{Watts-Colective-1998}.
 For this reason, we call it the \dclustering\ of $v$, we denote it by $\dcc(v)$.